confluentinc/avro-random-generator/README.md

     specified).
 If provided, ensures that the generated datetime will be greater than or equal to &lt;start&gt; and/or strictly less than &lt;end&gt;.
     > Only applicable for the logical-type datetime
+    > DATE_RANGE_START and DATE_RANGE_END environment var can be used as script arguments
 + __length:__ Either a JSON number or a JSON object that conforms to the following format: `{"min": <min>, "max": <max>}` (at least one of "min" or "max" must be specified, and if present, values for either must be